sit-dsa/dsa01-overview/README.md

 ## Clone repository

-Show the instructor that you have successfully cloned this repository to your computer.
+Show the instructor that you have successfully cloned this repository to your computer locally.

+If you choose to use the GitHub codespace cloud IDE, theoretically you don't need to clone the repository, but for this exercise, you should still clone the repository to your computer locally.
+It is important to be able to know how to work on your project independent of cloud resources.

 ## Writing markdown